 Among her latest theatre works are January and The Chisera, both nominated for the first Kilroy List, plus she was commissioned by Playwrights Arena to write Norteño, an updated adaptation of Fuenteovejuna, a Lope de Vega play from the Spanish Golden Age.
 Norteño was performed at Golden Tongues 2 in Los Angeles at the William Andrews Clark Library On the Grounds event.
 She is also a part of 365 Women a Year: A Playwriting Project and wrote three one-acts for them: Yerba Buena, about Juana Briones, a multiracial woman who was one of the founders of San Francisco; Gospel Train, about female members of the Underground Railroad; and Boundless, about the Hindu mystic and saint Akka Mahadevi.
 As an example of how she frequently works at the intersection of art and politics, her short plays for the Climate Change Theatre Action (CCTA) have been presented all over the world: Appealing was performed in the 2019 CCTA, and The Pageant was part of the CCTA for 2021.
-Her play, The Last Nights of Scheherazade, won the Israel Baran Award for best new play.
+Her play, The Last Nights of Scheherazade, won the Israel Baran Award for best new unproduced play.
 Other works in progress include Strawberry; Along the River, Almost Winter; and Anonymous Me.

 One of her newest works, Antigone X, is an updated look at the Sophocles classic from an all new and nontraditional point of view.
 Set in a refugee camp outside the ruined city of Thebes, which is plagued by a demagogue, Antigone X is a fierce cry for commitment to equality and justice, offering hope for engaged activist citizens.
 It was commissioned for the MFA Rep at USC and was directed by Anita Dashiell-Sparks; in 2018 it was produced by Cal Rep, directed by Jeff Janisheski.
 Antigone X was published by NoPassport Press in 2018.